Students call for investigation into Fresno Pacific University over Pride club - NewsBreak

 Students call for investigation into Fresno Pacific University over Pride club

 FRESNO, Calif.
-(KSEE) – Dozens are calling on Fresno Pacific University to be investigated after the university denied an LGBTQ+ Pride club from forming.
+(KGPE) – Dozens are calling on Fresno Pacific University to be investigated after the university denied an LGBTQ+ Pride club from forming.

 “It is very disappointing as someone who served this country to come to somewhere like Fresno Pacific University and see my rights,’ said Justin St. George.
 “That I don’t really have any rights here.”